Get rid of the fear of freelance writing

 I’m not going to lie that while working from home as a freelance writer is one of the most amazing things I’ve ever done; it’s not necessarily the easiest job.

-While it can provide a secure career path and be extremely lucrative, it can also be a journey filled with a lot of self-doubt.
+While it can provide a secure career path and be extremely lucrative, it can also be a journey filled with a lot of self-doubts.
 And some aspiring writers give up before they even start because they can’t overcome their fears of freelance writing.

 When I first started my freelance writing journey, I was desperate to work from home and knew that writing was my passion and the most logical work from home job for me.
 But as someone that lacked confidence, I immediately started battling against the thoughts in my head….